Lease purchase is one finance option with low monthly payments that helps you plan the costs of your car or van ownership.

 PCP is very similar to lease purchase.
 It allows you to spread payments for your car over a long period of time (usually two to four years).

 However, the difference with a PCP deal is when the term ends.
-While you do still make monthly repayments, at the end of the agreement, you don’t have to pay to own the car outright.
+While you do still make monthly repayments, you don’t have to pay to own the car outright at the end of the agreement.

 You have a choice between making the lump sum payment to own the car, part exchanging the car or simply handing it back.